This is one of those things I try to do to every BMW motorcycle I rebuild.

 Then I went off to my buddy’s house to get his wrecked R60/6.

-He pulled out into traffic and got hit by a lawyer in a Jaguar.
-The BMW cylinders saved his live.
+He pulled out into traffic and got involved into a fatal motorcycle crash.
+The BMW cylinders saved his live and thankfully he was only sent to the hospital with minor injuries and the vehicles involved were almost immediately sent to the mechanic for a quick auto collision repair.
 He walked away with just a scratch on his leg.
 On a different bike, his leg would have been crushed but the car hit the cylinder instead.

 The Helmet he had on helped too.